RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 Note: AWS CFTs that create new resources are in an experimental folder in github and Ribbon does not support them.
 However, you’re welcome to play with them to see how things work.

+**Working in github**

+Github is a source control system where CFTs and related resources live.

+To get started with AWS SBC CFTs, visit [https://github.com/RibbonCommunications/sbc_aws_cloudformation](https://github.com/RibbonCommunications/sbc_aws_cloudformation).
+This is a landing page for the latest release of AWS SBC CFTs created by Ribbon.

+The CFTs themselves that Ribbon supports are in a folder called supported.

+The experimental folder contains CFTs that have not been as rigorously tested as the supported CFTs, but that you can still use them in test environments.

+The quickest, easiest way to deploy a CFT is to open the folder called supported and navigate until you find the CFT you want.
+Then view the associated README, scroll down, and click [Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)] .
+The CFT opens in the AWS console.